Andover Public Schools (Massachusetts): Change from junior high school to middle school

 The junior high schools in Andover served grades 7-9 and the Senior High School facilitated grades 10-12 until 1988 when the town restructured their educational stage structure from a junior high system to a Middle school system.
 Andover students would attend elementary school until 5th grade, and would then attend middle school for grades 6 through 8.
 The senior high school facilitated pupils for the remaining four years of their study until graduation from the public school system after grade 12.
 As a result, the two junior high schools in the district (Doherty and West) were renamed respectively to Doherty Middle School and West Middle School, as they have remained to this day.

 21st-century additions

 At the 1999 town meeting, Andover allocated $31.9 million to construct a new elementary and middle school.
 High Plain Elementary School and Wood Hill Middle school were built as a single building, but designed to operate as two separate educational institutions.
 By 2002, the schools opened with construction being 97% complete by September 5 of that year.
-This brought the total number of elementary schools to six and total middle schools to three.
+This brought the total number of elementary schools to five and total middle schools to three.
 By 2014, the structural integrity of Bancroft elementary school had become a burden to the Town of Andover, costing more than $1 million per year to maintain.
 As a result, the old school was demolished and a new one was built in its place.
 Bancroft Elementary remains the most recently constructed school in the town, despite controversy to renovate and rebuild other plants and facilities.